SAP-samples/btp-build-resilient-apps/tutorials/13-SetupAppAutoscaler/README.md

 ---

 1. The application autoscaler service instance was created during the deployment of the Multi-Target Application (MTA) using the [mta.yaml](../../mta.yaml#L13-L41) file.
-The relevant service instance is called **BusinessPartnerVerification-autoscaler** and gets the relevant policy passed directly.
+The relevant service instance is called **BusinessPartnerVerification-autoscaler** and gets the relevant policy passed directly. **Note: You don't need to do anything here, it's just an explanation what has already happened in earlier steps.**

    ```yaml
    - name: BusinessPartnerVerification-autoscaler
         parameters: